 Philadelphia is home to one of Puryear’s early public works, Pavilion in the Trees.
 Pavilion was conceived in 1981 as part of the Form and Function program of the Fairmount Park Art Association (now the Association for Public Art) and installed at the Fairmount Park Horticulture Center in 1993.
 Inspired by the universal longing for a tree house, Pavilion consists of an open structure that uses materials similarly found in Big Bling.
 The work has become a favorite destination to relax and contemplate nature from a bird’s-eye view.

 Share your photos on Twitter and Instagram using #BigBlingPhilly!

 ALSO ON VIEW

-The Philadelphia Museum of Art will display a recently acquired intaglio print by Martin Puryear, Untitled (State 1), published by Universal Limited Art Editions, Inc. The print will be displayed in Gallery 124 of the Museum from Tuesday, June 27, through Sunday, October 15.
+The Philadelphia Museum of Art displayed a recently acquired intaglio print by Martin Puryear, Untitled (State 1), published by Universal Limited Art Editions, Inc. The print was displayed in Gallery 124 of the Museum from Tuesday, June 27, through Sunday, October 15, 2017.

-Additionally, in conjunction with aPA, The Print Center will exhibit Martin Puryear Prints: 1962 – 2016, guest curated by Ruth Fine.
-“The forms explored in Puyear’s sculpture, often rooted in nature, are equally powerful in his prints,” says Ruth Fine.
-The exhibit will be on view September 8 – November 18, 2017.
-An opening reception will be held at The Print Center on Thursday, September 7, 2017.
+Additionally, in conjunction with aPA, The Print Center exhibited Martin Puryear Prints: 1962 – 2016, guest curated by Ruth Fine.
+“The forms explored in Puyear’s sculpture, often rooted in nature, are equally powerful in his prints,” said Ruth Fine.
+The exhibit was on view September 8 – November 18, 2017.
+An opening reception was held at The Print Center on Thursday, September 7, 2017.
 More information at printcenter.org.